ddierickx/dtop/README.md

 ## features ##

+*   using Go so no runtime requirements needed after compilation
+*   only uses resources when the ui is accessed (and not a lot)
 *	cpu usage per core
 *   basic info: hostname, distro, kernel
 *	memory- and swap-usage (overall and per process)